 I refused to do any schoolwork or lessons, choosing instead to brood and seethe.
 And as my offenses mounted up, Mr. Carlin warned me that if I didn’t stop, I’d be moved to an even worse facility.
 So what did I do?
 I lashed out harder and shut up tighter.

 It wasn’t like the other one; it was better.
-It was rosewood and dreadnaught, the frets inlaid with mother of pearl.
-And it was brand new, virgin, never been touched, and I really, really wanted to touch it.
+It was maple and dreadnaught, the frets inlaid with mother of pearl.
+It was brand new, virgin, never been touched, and I really, really wanted to touch it.

 But I couldn’t, and it took everything in me not to break down in tears.